Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-In 2024, JEA faced a variety of challenges in meeting reclaimed water demand and providing adequate pressures, with particular emphasis on customers in the Nocatee communities in Duval and St. Johns counties.
+In 2024, JEA faced a variety of challenges in meeting reclaimed water demand and maintaining adequate pressure, particularly in the Nocatee communities in Duval and St. Johns counties.

-JEA has carefully studied the issues that led to last year’s challenges.
-For 2025, it has prepared this new schedule with the twin goals of encouraging water sustainability and improving customers’ experience in accessing the reclaimed water they need for irrigation on a seasonal basis.
+JEA examined the issues that caused pressure challenges and created the schedule with the dual goals of promoting water sustainability and enhancing customer experience in accessing the reclaimed water they need for seasonal irrigation.

 Accordion Item